 The above glass has been washed in a glasswasher with limescale build up which has been transferred to the glass.
 It has also still got the residue of a previous drinkers lipstick.
 While there is a 1 cm head at the top of the glass, which is retained decently, it breaks apart unevenly.
 The gas is being released quickly, and rapidly the drink will be flat to taste.

 Glass not cooled from Glass Washer

 This glass was poured straight into a warm glass, directly taken from a glasswasher.
 The head is excessively large and breaks apart quickly, but the gas is being released evenly.

 Limescaled Glass that hasn't cooled

-This glass has limescale deposits from the inside of the glasswasher that is has just been removed from, and the lager has been poured into it without allowing the glass to cool down.
-The head is excessively large, and breaks apart unevenly.
+This glass has limescale deposits from the inside of the glasswasher that has just been removed from, and the lager has been poured into it without allowing the glass to cool down.
+The head is excessively large and breaks apart unevenly.
 The gas is being released from the drink uncontrolled.

 Clean Glass washed in a dirty glass washer

 This clean glass has just been washed in a machine that hasn't been cleaned.
 The head is more significant than it should be and breaks apart unevenly.
 The drink is flat to the taste, and despite being in a glass that promotes fizz, there is no gas release to be seen.

 Much like the previous glass, this glass has been washed in a machine that hasn't been correctly cleaned between uses, but it also has limescaled deposits.
 The head is excessively large, and breaks up unevenly, and has no signs of gas being released in the drink